Russian Banking Association Insists Moving ‘Working’ Processes on Blockchain Makes No Sense

 Earlier, the head of the Russian Central Bank Elvira Nabiullina said that development of financial technologies poses challenges to the regulator, and that it will have to change the ideology of regulation.

-Also. as ForkLog reported, Russia’s biggest banks have run a series of test transactions using an Ethereum-based blockchain prototype developed by Cinimex.
+As reported earlier by ForkLog, Russia’s largest banks have run a series of test transactions using an Ethereum-based blockchain prototype developed by Cinimex.